SyntaxErrorGoblin/plo-equity-calcuator/README.md

 Repackage the FastAPI backend for serverless deployment on AWS Lambda using the AWS Serverless Application Model (SAM) and the [Mangum](https://github.com/jordaneremieff/mangum) adapter.

 **Benefits:**
-- **Cloud Expertise:** Hands‑on experience with AWS Lambda, SAM templates, and serverless best practices.
-- **Cost & Maintenance:** Potentially lower operational costs and eliminate server management overhead.
+- **Cost & Maintenance:** Faster processing of all requests compared to Render
-- **Resume Impact:** “Serverless Architecture” and “AWS Lambda” are highly sought‑after skills.
+-
 **Considerations:**
-- Steeper learning curve for SAM CLI, IAM roles, and Lambda configuration.
 - Adapting code for Mangum and managing cold‑start performance.
 - Packaging dependencies within Lambda deployment limits.